Policies and Guidelines

 Recognizing the need and adopting best practices, the University in 2001 enacted the four strategies below to address illegal file sharing.

 - Implemented technology solutions to block illegal file sharing

 - Created awareness through education

 - Provided legal alternatives

-Over the past decade, the program has been successful as measured by number of verified copyright infringement reports we have received.
+Over the past decade, the program has been successful as measured by the number of verified copyright infringement reports we have received.
 In addition, UH - unlike other universities - has not been sued by the industry groups that monitor illegal file sharing activity.
 As the sophistication of illegal file sharing software has increased we have seen increases in attempts to share files and reported violations of copyrights.
-We are currently upgrading our detection and blocking tools to address the new generation of illegal file sharing.
+We are constantly reviewing our detection and blocking tools to address the new generation of illegal file sharing.

 The Higher Education Opportunity Act (HEOA) of 2008 introduces new requirements to address the issue of unauthorized distribution of copyrighted material.

 The strategies implemented by the University of Houston over the past decade make us in full compliance with the Act.